 Sam and Ruby exchange a look.
 "It's good to see you again, Dean," Ruby greets.

-Dean glances at Addison, she avoids his gaze.
-"Ruby," Dean disbelievingly asks and the demon smiles.
+Dean glances at Addison but she avoids his gaze.
+"Ruby," he disbelievingly asks and the demon smiles.
 "Is that Ruby?"

 Sam doesn't answer and after a moment, Dean shoves Ruby against the wall.
 He pulls out the knife, but Sam grabs his arm before he stabs her.
 "Don't!"
 Addison moves out of the way as Sam and Dean fight for the knife.
 Sam gets the knife and Ruby shoves Dean against the wall.
 "Ruby!
-Stop it!"
-Ruby stares at Dean and then lets of go of him, taking a step back.
+Stop it," Sam orders.
+Ruby stares at Dean, then lets go of him, taking a step back.

-"Well, aren't you an obedient little bitch," Dean.
+"Well, aren't you an obedient little bitch," Dean says.

 "Ruby," Sam warns and motions to the man.
 "Ruby, he's hurt.
 Go."
-Ruby gives Dean a look and walks over to the man, pulling his arm around her shoulder.
+Ruby gives Dean a cold look and walks over to the man.
+She pulls his arm around her shoulder.

 "Where the hell do you think you're going?"

 "The ER…unless you want to go another round first," Ruby retorts, then makes her way out of the cabin.

 A tense silence fills the room and Sam stares at his brother.
 "Dean."
 He doesn't say anything and walks out of the room.
 "Dean!"